 You won’t have trouble seeing the watch face either, thanks to Sapphire crystal being used and an anti-reflective coating.
-The case is made from titanium and has a ceramic bezel.
+Comes with a swiss automatic movement and the case is made from titanium and has a ceramic bezel.
 This watch even has a helium release valve!

 One look and you’ll be able to tell this is a diver’s watch: you get a tidal range indicator (you can choose whether it’s for the northern or southern hemisphere) plus one for the lunar cycle.